zshipko/irmin-web/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

 irmin-web is a tool for building web applications using Irmin.
 It uses [irmin.js](https://github.com/zshipko/irmin-js) to communicate with an [irmin-graohql](https://github.com/andreas/irmin-graphql) server.
+The goal for this project is to keep it as generic as possible, allowing users to build whatever they'd like.

 irmin-web is distributed under the ISC license.